When it comes to planning independent travel to Japan, it's easy to feel overwhelmed.

 In this post I’ll share with you the 5 stages of travel and how to get the most out of each of them by planning ahead.
 Along the way, I'll share how I approach each of them, and how you can create your own ‘travel planning formula’ to make your trip planning easier and your travel more fulfilling.

-How To Plan Trips To Japan
+How I Plan Trips To Japan

 by Rob Dyer